redox-os/website/content/news/this-month-260831.md

 ## Dual-boot Installation from Linux!

-Wildan Mubarok improved the Linux support of Redox installer to allow a dual-boot installation of Redox.
+Wildan Mubarok improved the Linux support of Redox installer to allow a dual-boot installation of Redox, you can see [this](https://doc.redox-os.org/book/installing.html) page to learn how to use it and the new GUI installer options.

 - Redox running on triple-boot